JayCanuck/node-ar-async/README.md

 writer.on("entry", function(entry) {
 	// entry is an instance of ArEntry
 	// signifies an entry has been written
+	// unlike ArReader, there is no next function
 });
 writer.on("error", function(err) {
 	// archive writing error